The Best Dethatching Rakes for a Healthy Lawn, Tested

 Q. Can I use a regular rake to dethatch?

-You shouldn’t use a regular leaf rake to remove thatch from a lawn.
+No, you should not use a regular leaf rake to remove thatch from a lawn.
 When you dethatch with a rake, you won’t effectively remove dead grass from the lawn and may damage healthy grass.
-That said, it is usually safe to use a regular metal rake for lawns with minor thatch issues.
+That said, using a regular metal rake for lawns with minor thatch issues is usually safe.

 Q. How do I get rid of thatch naturally?